google/WebFundamentals/src/content/en/fundamentals/codelabs/your-first-pwapp/index.md

 ![1f454b6807700695.png](img/1f454b6807700695.png)

 Basically, the old service worker continues to control the page as long as there is a tab open to the page.
-So, you  *could * close and re-open the page or press the __skipWaiting __button, but a longer-term solution is to just enable the __Update on Reload __checkbox on the Service Worker pane of DevTools.
+So, you __could__ close and re-open the page or press the __skipWaiting__ button, but a longer-term solution is to just enable the __Update on Reload__ checkbox on the Service Worker pane of DevTools.
 When this checkbox is enabled, the service worker is forcibly updated every time that the page reloads.

-Enable the __update on reload __checkbox now and reload the page to confirm that the new service worker gets activated.
+Enable the __Update on Reload__ checkbox now and reload the page to confirm that the new service worker gets activated.

 Note: You may see an error in the Service Worker pane of the Application panel similar to the one below, it's __safe__ to ignore this error.